-Carolina Adoption Services is happy to provide families in North Carolina, South Carolina, and Virginia, with post-adoption services and support throughout your period of supervision and beyond!
-Once you have welcomed your child in to your family, we are available to help you fulfill your reporting requirements, assist you with finalization/re-finalization, and help connect you with resources in your area.
+Carolina Adoption Services is happy to provide families in North Carolina, South Carolina, and Virginia with post-adoption services and support throughout your period of supervision and beyond!
+Once you have welcomed your child in to your family, we are available to help you fulfill your reporting requirements, assist you with finalization or re-finalization, and help connect you with resources in your area.

-Families currently in Post-Adoption with CAS can find instructions and report templates in the Family Toolkit: Family Log-In
+Families currently in Post-Adoption with CAS can find instructions, resources, and report templates in the Family Toolkit: Family Log-In

 Post-adoption services begin as soon as you arrive home and often continue for years after your child joins your family.
-This primarily involves helping your family remain compliant with post-adoption requirements.
-We are also available to provide support and resources for all stages of your adoption journey.
+This primarily involves helping your family remain compliant with your post-adoption requirements, but we are also available to provide support and resources for as long as you may need them.

 A social worker will follow up with you at regular intervals to make sure that you are adjusting well.
 Often, if Carolina Adoption Services completed your home study, you will continue to work with the same social worker for your post-adoption services.
-Later on in to your placement, some countries will permit reports done by the family which do not require a social worker visit.
+Later on in to your placement, some countries will permit reports to be done by your family and do not require that a social worker visit.

-Your post-adoption schedule will vary depending on the state or country of your child’s birth.
+Your post-adoption schedule will vary depending on your placing agency and the state or country of your child’s birth.
 If CAS completed your home study, make sure to let us know when you arrive home to get everything set up for post-adoption!

 Your contact for Post-Adoption Services: Anna Hull, Post-Adoption Coordinator